cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 Ah, the Amtrak, so infamous that I heard about it before I came to the US.
 But still, I like going on a trip with trains and this is the first time that I take a train that last more than a day.
-However, as I am traveling alone and I do not have the money for a roomette or any kind of sleeper, I was stucked with coach class.
+However, as I am traveling alone and I do not have the money for a roomette or any kind of sleeper, I was stuck with coach class.
 How nice, two days to spend on a chair😄.
 However, this even I am traveling in coach class, the ticket price still isn't cheap, probably because it is holiday season.
 The total for a round trip from Riverside to Ann Arbor was
 $506 via Southwest chief and Wolverine line.

 According to the schedule, my train departs at 19:13 from Riverside and of course it delayed.
-Well, I am not compalining about the delay since the track around this area is probably owned by Union Pacific.
+Well, I am not complaining about the delay since the track around this area is probably owned by Union Pacific.
 Therefore, Amtrak would need to wait for Union Pacific's freight trains to pass.
-What I am having problem with, is there were no information about the delay, no signs about which platform should I be wating for the train, no nothing.
+What I am having problem with, is there were no information about the delay, no signs about which platform should I be waiting for the train, no nothing.
 Thus, I was waiting in dim light, praying that the platform I was on is the right one.
 Though eventually I found someone to ask which platform will the train arrive, it still was not a great experience.
 Compared to trains that I have taken before,